AwesomeCronk/funkyCaps/README.md

 This is a converter that converts text to funky caps.
+To install it, click the big green button that says "Code" at the top, then click "Download ZIP".
+Unpack the zip archive wherever you want and run "funkyCaps.exe".